slurmulon/tasty-commits/README.md

  - `:anchor: :construction: scaffolding work for a critical feature`
  - `:wrench: :rocket: configuration change that optimizes the application`
  - `:scroll: :bug: fixed a typo in the documentation`
- - `:satellite: :package: added a new third-party dependency to the API"`
+ - `:satellite: :package: added a new third-party dependency to the API`
+ - `:tv: :lock: :checkered_flag: finished integrating auth in the client`

 There are of course an endless number of scenarios where this can be useful, so please feel free to contribute to this list when you find yourself using novel combinations.